-When checking the medicational product, take into account that the route of administration corresponds with the looked-for product.
+When checking the information concerning the medication, check also that the route of administration corresponds with the searched product.
 The medicine search includes products of the same name with different routes of administration, e.g. tablet or cream.
 One of these may be allowed and the other prohibited.
 A medicational product may contain several active ingredients that have different doping classifications.
-If the medicational product contains only one prohibited active ingredient, the medication is prohibited.
+If the medication contains even one prohibited active ingredient, the medication is prohibited.
 The footnotes contain detailed information and notes about the prohibited and permitted substances.

-Technochemical products, homeopathic preparations, nutritional supplements and herbal products are excluded.
-Contact the manufacturer or importer to ask about their composition or to request a certificate verifying that the product does not contain any substances that will cause an adverse analytical finding.
-As far as FINCIS is aware, foodstuffs, beauty products or technochemical products have not led to any adverse analytical findings.
-The athlete is always responsible for what is found in their body in any possible doping tests.
+Technochemical products, homeopathic preparations, nutritional supplements and natural health products are excluded.
+Contact the vendor or importer to ask about their composition and to request a certificate verifying that the product does not contain any substances that will cause an adverse analytical finding.
+As far as FINCIS is aware, foodstuffs, beauty products or technochemical products have not led to any adverse analytical findings in Finland.
+The athlete is always responsible for what is found in their body in any doping tests.

-Always when being treated by a physician, the athlete should tell that he/she is within the scope of doping control.
+When being treated by a physician, the athlete should always explain that they are within the scope of doping control.
 Always when buying over-the-counter medicines from the pharmacy, the athlete should check the permissibility of the medicine he/she intends to use.
-If a physician prescribes a medicine prepared at a pharmacy and without a trade name (a so-called ex tempore medicine), the athlete should ask the physician or the pharmacist whether the medicine contains any of the prohibited substances in a prohibited form as listed in the Doping agent groups and doping substances section.
+If a physician prescribes a medicine prepared at a pharmacy and without a trade name (a so-called ex tempore medicine), the athlete should ask the physician or the pharmacist whether the medicine contains any of the prohibited substances in a prohibited form as listed in the Doping Agent Groups and Doping Substances section.

-There may be medicational products available in Finland and other countries with the same name but containing different pharmacological substances.
-That is why the permissibility of medicine obtained abroad should not be checked from the KAMU medicine search.
-As regards medicines obtained abroad, check WADA's original Prohibited List in English (www.wada-ama.org) or the corresponding FINCIS Doping agent groups and doping substances section to ensure that they do not contain prohibited substances.
-The future KAMU mobile application will also feature a list of the medicine lists of different countries.
+In Finland and other countries, medication may be available with the same name but containing different pharmacological substances.
+For this reason, the permissibility of medicine obtained abroad should not be checked from the KAMU medicine search.
+Concerning medicines obtained abroad, check WADA's original Prohibited List in English (www.wada-ama.org) or the corresponding FINCIS Doping Agent Groups and Doping Substances section to ensure that they do not contain prohibited substances.
+The KAMU mobile application also features a list of the medicine lists of different countries.

 Amendments to last year's list and provisions

-Changes made to the list of prohibited substances and methods for 2018 compared with that of 2017 are minor ones.
-No new prohibited substance groups have been added to the list, but the group S.2 (Peptide hormones, growth factors, related substances and mimetics) has been rearranged.
+Changes made to the list of prohibited substances and methods for 2019 are minor.
+No new prohibited substance groups have been added to the list, but some titles have been changed slightly.
+New examples have been added in different groups.
+These include, for instance: